 I’ve been blogging for more than 10 years.
 Most of that time my blogging was very casual and more of a hobby than a job.
-I’ve written blogs about what I ate everyday, blogs about the city I live in, and even blogs about fashion (and I’m no fashionista).

 It used to be a bit easier to be a blogger.
 You chose a certain topic to write about, and you found other bloggers who wrote about the same topics and commented on their blogs.
 Then that blogger and their followers might see your comments and follow you back.
 Soon you had a few active followers yourself.

 However, nowadays it’s not so easy for new bloggers.
 For one thing, there are already so many websites and blogs.
 You’re competing with all the other content that’s online.
 It’s difficult to find something new to write about.
 Even if you are an expert in hiking boots probably someone, or maybe many people, already wrote all about hiking boots.
 So how can you be different and stand out from the crowd?